 .
 In this respect, winter tires are far from a silver-bullet solution for preventing accidents if the driver doesn't slow to a safe speed for the conditions.

 Like other vehicle safety features such as ESC, ABS and 4WD/AWD, winter tires have their limits.
 When the vehicle is driven beyond those limits due to overconfidence in the equipment, the end result is the same: an unstable vehicle state on the brink of a slide and loss of control.
 An overconfident driver with a safety-feature-rich vehicle will be at a greater risk of injury than the average driver as their accidents will tend to happen at higher speeds.

 In terms of the tires themselves, a set of good winters costs about the same as all-seasons.
-For my small Toyota Yaris, I paid around $450 for my set of a name-brand version.
+When I had a small Toyota Yaris, I paid around $450 for my set of a top name-brand version.
 That's about what I've always paid for a new set of all-seasons for that car.
 A set of winter tires can cost $800-$1,000 or more for larger vehicles like trucks and SUVs.
 In using winters, you do have the up-front cost of a second set of tires.
 This initial cost, however, is offset in the long run: your normal tire wear is split across two sets, so your all-seasons will last longer (you're only using them 6-8 months of the year).

 Cost of the seasonal swap: A major cost consideration with winter tires is the process of switching them out with your all-seasons twice a year (in the spring and in the fall).
 Let's talk about the two ways this issue is approached: